In Christ-like service, equipping and empowering people to live a successful, joy-filled life.

 Restoring Hope and Changing Lives

-Through many years of working with these individuals, we have learned that while addressing the material aspects of poverty is important, true rehabilitation and restoration is only achieved through long-term solutions.
+Through more than 20 years of service, Center of Hope has learned that while addressing the material aspects of poverty is important, true rehabilitation and restoration are only achieved through long-term solutions.
 We have focused our work on an integrated service model that addresses the holistic needs of individuals and leads them to a path of economic independence and improved quality of life.
-For years we have spent time building a coalition of local churches, organizations and individuals who all play an integral part in providing solutions to meet the needs of struggling individuals in our community.

 - Every Person has value – regardless…